 The Compact sets out a new model of cooperation and practical arrangements to translate these principles into action, to be undertaken in accordance with the multi-stakeholder, “whole of society” approach which involves “national and local authorities, international organizations, international financial institutions, regional organizations, regional coordination and partnership mechanisms, civil society partners, including faith-based organizations and academia, the private sector, media and the refugees themselves”.

-The set of commitments agreed by Member States in the New York Declaration for Refugees and Migrants (19 September 2016) emphasizes that the protection of displaced persons and refugees and the support to host communities is a shared international responsibility.
-It is also a responsibility shared not only by governments and international organizations, but by the whole of society.
+This is in recognition of the fact that the protection of displaced persons and refugees and the support to host communities is a shared responsibility, only by governments and international organizations, but by the society as a whole.

 The first Global Refugee Forum (GRF) held in December 2019 was a monumental step towards implementation of the GCR.
 The GRF was the largest-ever gathering on refugee matters, bringing together some 3,000 participants from diverse segments of society, including States, the private sector, civil society, faith-based organizations, sports entities, humanitarian organizations, development actors, academia and critically refugees themselves.

 It led to an historic set of commitments and pledges ranging from financial support to offers of places for employment, educational opportunities for refugee children, new government refugee policies, long-term solutions such as resettlement, investments in clean energy and infrastructure, and enhanced support for host communities and countries.